MusKaya/springer-spring-2020/README.md

 ## A python script and a shell wrapper to download the books made available by Springer during Spring 2020.

-Note: It takes about 16GB of space and may take a couple hours to download all files depending on your connection.
+Note: It takes about 17GB of space (9GB for pdf files and 8GB for epub files) and may take a couple hours to download all files depending on your connection.

 Via: https://group.springernature.com/gp/group/media/press-releases/freely-accessible-textbook-initiative-for-educators-and-students/17858180?utm_medium=social&utm_content=organic&utm_source=facebook&utm_campaign=SpringerNature_&sf232256230=1